 Each share entitles the holder to one vote at the Company's general shareholders' meetings.
 Shareholder action by written consent is not permitted, but proxy voting is permitted.
 Notices of general shareholders' meetings are governed by the provisions of Luxembourg law and the Company's articles of association.
 Notices of such meetings must be published twice, at least at ten (10) days intervals, the second notice appearing at least ten (10) days prior to the meeting, in the Luxembourg Official Gazette and in a leading newspaper having general circulation in Luxembourg.
 If an extraordinary general shareholders' meeting is adjourned for lack of a quorum, notices must be published twice, in the Luxembourg Official Gazette and two Luxembourg newspapers, at twenty (20) days intervals, the second notice appearing at least twenty (20) days prior to the meeting.
 In case our shares are listed on a foreign regulated market, notices of general shareholders' meetings shall also be published in accordance with the publicity requirements of such regulated market.
-At an ordinary general shareholders' meeting must have a quorum of at least 50% of the issued and outstanding shares.
+At an ordinary general shareholders' meeting, there is no quorum requirement, and resolutions are adopted by a simple majority vote of the shares present or represented and voted.
+An extraordinary general shareholders' meeting must have a quorum of at least 50% of the issued and outstanding shares.
 If a quorum is not reached, such meeting may be reconvened at a later date with no quorum requirements by means of the appropriate notification procedures provided for by Luxembourg company law.
 In both cases, Luxembourg company law and the Company's articles of association require that any resolution of an extraordinary general shareholders' meeting be adopted by a two-thirds majority vote of the shares present or represented.
 If a proposed resolution consists of changing the Company's nationality or of increasing the shareholders' commitments, the unanimous consent of all shareholders is required.
 Directors are elected at an ordinary meeting.
 Cumulative voting is not permitted.
 As our articles of association do not provide for staggered terms, directors are elected for a maximum of one year and may be reappointed or removed at any time, with or without cause, by a majority vote of the shares present or represented and voted.